 - If your instructions advise you to grease the fittings on the filters, be sure to do it!
 It is important for your filters to have an appropriate seal.

-- Once your system is in place, your instructions will tell you the order in which to turn your water back on, and how to flush your system.
+- Once your unit is in place, your instructions will tell you the order in which to turn your water back on, and how to flush your system.

 - Follow the instructions as they are given, and remember that nearly every manufacturer has a customer support number for you to call if you have any questions.